vuejs/docs/src/guide/extras/web-components.md

 ### defineCustomElement

-Vue supports creating custom elements using exactly the same Vue component APIs via the [`defineCustomElement`](/api/general.html#definecustomelement) method.
+Vue supports creating custom elements using the same Vue component APIs via the [`defineCustomElement`](/api/general.html#definecustomelement) method.
 The method accepts the same argument as [`defineComponent`](/api/general.html#definecomponent), but instead returns a custom element constructor that extends `HTMLElement`:

 ```vue-html
 <my-vue-element></my-vue-element>